lornasw93/product-senior-developer-home-exercise/UKParliament.CodeTest.Web/ClientApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Notes
-I've created a small person manager application that has basic functionality to add, edit and view persons.
-The application is pretty responsive.
-Having had more time, I would have enhanced the application with more features like deleting a person, search, pagination, and more.
-I also would have ensured that the left hand panel list of persons was reactive upon changing the data in the right hand panel.
-I would have also added more unit tests to the application.
-I would have also liked to enhanced both UI and logging in the backend too.
-I kept in the home component as utilised it as the first page a user will come on to, added a page not found component and then a few related ones in regards to persons/people.